Advice for landlords

 Does Fire Safety Law apply to me?

-If you are responsible for a flat above a commercial property such as a shop or take away, then you must ensure that anyone living in the flat can escape safely.
+If you are responsible for a flat above a commercial property such as a shop or takeaway, then you must ensure that anyone living in the flat can escape safely.

 Where can I get advice?